Pug Temperament: What's Good About 'Em, What's Bad About 'Em

-Though peaceful with all the world, the Pug will sound off with his rather odd bark when visitors arrive.
+Though peaceful with all the world, the Pug will sound off with his rather odd-sounding bark when visitors arrive.
 Then he will welcome them inside with snorts, snuffles, and grunts.

 As is the case with most short-faced dogs, his large expressive eyes, wrinkled forehead, cocked head, innocent expression, and strange sounds bring out parental feelings in many people.

-Pugs are fine with other animals, though they can be jealous of another pet sitting in your lap.
+Pugs are fine with other animals.
+(But they can be jealous of another pet sitting in your lap.)

 Though stubborn, Pugs seldom get into real mischief.
 Adults spend much of the day sleeping.

-Gassiness can be an embarrassing problem, and housebreaking can be a challenge, especially in the rain.
+Gassiness can be an embarrassing problem, and housebreaking can be a challenge, especially in the rain, which Pugs detest.

 If you want a dog who...